myh-st/packstack-tools/README.md

 # Packstack Tools
+    - Clean and Install OpenStack Scripts
+    - OpenStack RDO - Queens and Pike version
     - Packstack: Create a proof of concept cloud
     - Script for CentOS 7.
 Using script can damage your system, Please carefully.
     - Users shall use this Service at his/her own risk, and shall bear all responsibility for actions carried out and their results upon this Service.

-Clean and Install OpenStack Scripts
-OpenStack RDO - Queens and Pike version

 # Prerequisites